-'Eclipse' (ii) was an Allied unrealised plan with 'Eclipse' (i) by Lieutenant General Lewis H. Brereton’s Allied 1st Airborne Army for an airborne descent by two corps on Berlin (spring 1945).
+'Eclipse' (ii) was an Allied unrealised plan with 'Eclipse' (i) by Lieutenant General Lewis H. Brereton’s Allied 1st Airborne Army for a descent by two airborne corps on Berlin (spring 1945).

-The assassination of Adolf Hitler, followed by a struggle for authority within Germany, would have been the ideal opportunity for 'Eclipse'.
+The assassination of Adolf Hitler, followed by a struggle for authority within Germany, would have been the ideal opportunity for 'Eclipse' (ii).

 The concept was based on the reality of the Allies' limited air transport capacity.